IntelLabs/t2sp/t2s/tests/performance/gemm/README.md

 | ------ | --------- | ------ | --------- | ---- | ----- | -------------- |
 | Intel Arria 10 GX 1150 FPGA | 223 MHz | 540 GFLOPS | 211,417 / 427,200 ( 49 % ) | 1,304 / 1,518 ( 86 % ) | 2,087 / 2,713 ( 77 % ) | 92%   |

+The test can be reproduced by logging into a compute node on Intel FPGA DevCloud with an A10 card and 1.2.1 software stack, and following the instructions below.

 ## Key Implementation Details

 This design contains several important optimizations: